Ill. Army Specialist Killed in Kenya Airfield Attack, Family Says

-A 23-year-old United States Army Specialist from Chicago suburb Hazel Crest was one of three people killed when militants attacked a military base used by the United States Army in Kenya early Sunday morning, his family said.
+The family of a 23-year-old United States Army Specialist from Hazel Crest, who was one of three people killed when militants attacked a military base in Kenya early Sunday, spoke publicly for the first time since his death, thanking the public for their support and remembering their son as "a great man."

-Henry Mayfield Jr. was killed in an attack launched by al-Shabab forces before dawn at Manda Bay Airfield, his family said.
-Two Defense Department contractors were also killed in the attack, according to Pentagon officials.
+Reading a statement from the Mayfield family Monday, Henry Mayfield Jr.'s aunt said "the loss of a child is devastating no matter how it occurs."

-Mayfield’s family confirmed their son’s death Sunday evening, saying that military officials had reached out to them Sunday afternoon to report that their son had been killed in action.
+"This was a senseless act of violence that has changed our lives forever.
+Our son was a great big brother, cousin and above all he was an awesome person," Tawanna Cottenfinner said.
+"We will miss him tremendously.
+He brought joy to everyone he came in contact with.
+We will miss that joy.
+At this time we are asking for time to grieve in privacy. "

 U.S. & World